What is the ASX 200, and how does it work?

 The Australian Securities Exchange1, or ASX, is a marketplace where listed companies sell shares to investors to raise funds to help finance their business operations.
 For investors, it's a place to buy and sell their shares.

-Although more than 2,000 companies are listed on the ASX, people often talk about what's going on in the stock market by referencing the performance – that is, the combined share price movements – of an index rather than the entire stock exchange.
+Although more than 2,000 companies are listed on the ASX, people often discuss the stock market by referencing the performance — that is, the combined share price movements — of an index rather than the entire stock exchange.

-The ASX 200 and the All Ordinaries Index (ASX: XAO), or All Ords, are Australian share market indices popularly used by analysts and investors.
+The ASX 200 and the All Ordinaries Index (ASX: XAO), or All Ords, are popular share market indices in Australia.
 However, many other indices track specific market sectors or particular groups of shares.

 The ASX 200 tracks the share price movements of the 200 largest companies listed on the exchange according to their market capitalisation.
 The All Ords represents the performance of the top 500 companies in the Australian market.

-Market capitalisation (often shortened to just 'market cap') is the estimated value of a company based on the number of shares on issue multiplied by the current trading price.
-To ensure the index continues to reflect the performance of the 200 largest listed companies, Standard & Poor (S&P) rebalances the ASX 200 every quarter in March, June, September, and December.
+Market capitalisation (or 'market cap') is a company's estimated value based on the number of shares on issue multiplied by the current trading price.
+To ensure the index reflects the performance of the 200 largest listed companies, Standard & Poor (S&P) rebalances the ASX 200 every quarter in March, June, September, and December.

 The importance of the ASX 200